 As mentioned earlier, YouTube’s gotten super efficient at handling copyright claims.
 The platform ‘scans’ every video uploaded and checks them against YouTube’s own music database, Content ID.

 Content ID contains pretty much every copyrighted song in the world, ensuring that artists, labels, and songwriters are protected.
-If Content ID detects unauthorized copyrighted music in one of your videos, you’ll receive a copyright claim.
+If Content ID detects unauthorized copyrighted music in one of your long-form videos, you’ll receive a copyright claim.
 From there, YouTube lets the rights holder decide how to act.
 Your fate is in their hands!
 They can either:

 - Mute the video.
 Your content will still be available, but there’ll be no audio.